adamcobabe/mrv/doc/source/tools.rst

 	$ test/bin/tmrv --help

 To generate a **coverage report**, use the ``--mrv-coverage`` flag.
 Such a  :download:`coverage report <download/coverage/index.html>` is generated using  nose coverage which must be available in your local nose installation.
 As it is essentially a reconfigured nose, it supports all nose specific arguments as well.

+.. note:: On Windows, paths to the test modules and packages to run must be absolute which appears to be a nose limitation.
+For example, the *test/maya* becomes something like "c:\projects\mrv\test\maya" on windows.
+Additionally, an absolute path must be specified as opposed to the non-windows os's which take the current directory as hint for where to find tests.

 **Coverage Sample Usage**::